bobrocke/My-Blog-Hugo/content/post/moving-to-dxo-photolab-9.md

 - HEIC – I often take iPhone pictures and I'd like to edit them like any other image.
 - AI Masks – This is a big.
 The speed and general accuracy of AI enhanced masks allow for impressive local adjustments.
-- Stacks – This is an important feature for keeping my library organized, especially when I have multiple versions of the same image.
+- Stacks – This is an important feature for keeping my library organized, especially when I have multiple variations of basically the same image.
 - Noise Reduction in preview – Working with what will be the final image makes it far easier to see the effects of adjustments.

 And with AI masking now provided, can it be long before we’ll have content-aware spot repair and erase?
 I hope not.